ignite/apps/hermes/README.md

 `relayer` is a app developed for [Ignite CLI](https://github.com/ignite/cli).

-The app adds `ignite relayer` commands that allow launching new Cosmos blockchains by interacting with the Ignite Chain to coordinate with validators.

-The app is integrated into Ignite CLI by default.
+The app adds `ignite relayer hermes` commands to allow IBC communication between two different blockchain apps using [Hermes relayer](https://github.com/informalsystems/hermes).

 ## How to use